 - 1. A15-30 minute appointment between the teacher and ESP for the purpose of going over the completed evaluation form. (an EDA will be approved for this time if it needs to be scheduled outside the normal work day) - 2.
-Teachers will provide the yellow copy of the form to the ESP(s) so they may complete a self evaluation.
-This almost always proves to be insightful and provides for good discussion. - 3.
-The teacher will complete the white form (original) with their own professional evaluation levels and comments. - 4.
-Meet on the scheduled appointment date/time to review the evaluation (both teachers and the ESPs) for an opportunity to have a good discussion about how things are going and to set goals for the upcoming year. - 5.
-The teacher and the ESP should sign/date the white document.
-The yellow document may be attached in order to have the ESPs written input on file if both you and she wish to do so. - 6.
-The completed white document needs to be turned in to your building principal.
-The building building principal will then forward the forms to the HR office to be placed in the ESP personnel file.
+The teacher will complete the ESP Feedback Form provided by the Human Resources Department. - 3.
+Meet on the scheduled appointment date/time to review the evaluation (both teachers and the ESPs) for an opportunity to have a good discussion about how things are going and to set goals for the remainder year. - 4.
+The teacher and the ESP should sign/date the bottom of the Feedback Form. - 5.
+The teacher will send a copy of the form to their Principal, Special Services Director, and Human Resources Director.